 Now, if your opponent has a lot more chips left in front of him and you think he'll pay you of if you hit your hand, implied odds will come into play.
 Say your opponent will pay off at least the pot – 1,500 chips in this case – when you make your hand.
 You're calling 500 to make 3,000, implied odds of 6 to 1.
 That's more than enough to justify trying to suck out on him.

 While your total implied odds may be larger if you're playing a Pot-Limit or No-Limit game, the concept of implied odds is often more relevant in Limit poker where you can usually determine how likely you are to get your opponent to call an extra bet or two on the river.
 In Pot-Limit and No-Limit games you often have no idea of how much bigger the pot could get or if your opponent will even bet at all.

-Like all poker games, your implied odds in any hand are also strongly influenced by your opponent in the hand.
+Like all online poker games, your implied odds in any hand are also strongly influenced by your opponent in the hand.
 Is he loose?
 Tight?
 Will he call a bet on the river with top pair and a weak kicker or second pair?
 You need to use your knowledge of your opponent's style to help determine what your potential pay-off for the hand may be.
 You're going to have to take a guess as to how many chips your opponent will be willing to commit to the hand, but you can make an educated guess based on your past experiences with that player.